 Morocco: The Team to Watch

 One of the teams already generating buzz for AFCON 23 is Morocco.
-They won the tournament in 1976 and have been in sublime form recently, finishing fourth at the FIFA World Cup 2022.
+They won the tournament in 1976 and have been in sublime form recently, finishing fourth at the FIFA 2022.
 The North African nation will undoubtedly be a force to reckon with.

 Host Nation: Ivory Coast